Medical School Costs for Nontraditional Students

 You may want to consider the following concepts when evaluating how you can make adjustments to your spending plan.

 Uncover likely deficits.
-Compare your anticipated expenses for applying to medical school, and during medical school, with your projected income (or current savings) during that same time.
-Knowing these expenses will help you determine if you need to borrow, and/or how much you need to borrow to cover these upcoming expenses.
+Compare your anticipated expenses for applying to medical school, and during medical school, with your projected income (or current savings).
+Knowing these expenses will help you determine if you need to borrow, and/or how much you need to borrow to cover upcoming expenses.

 Identify areas where you can cut back.
-Start this process by using FIRST'sto track and categorize your monthly spending.
+Start this process by using FIRST's Track and categorize your monthly spending.
 Your expenses are either “fixed” (those which cannot be changed) or “variable” (those which can be controlled).
-Once you know where your money is going, you can then focus on your variable expenses to see where you might be able to decrease spending.
+Once you know where your money is going, you can then focus on your variable expenses to see where you might be able to decrease spending..

 Costs and Considerations

 Child care.
 Perhaps you have a stay-at-home spouse or partner who cares for your children.
 Will this person need to return to work?
-If so, child care may be an additional cost.
+If so, child care may be an additional expense.

 Relocation.
 In addition to ongoing housing costs, you may need to relocate to a new area.
 Expenses beyond the move will probably include a deposit on a new apartment or house.
 If you currently rent, consider any costs related to breaking your lease.
 If you own, consider the costs (and time!) of selling or renting your house.

-Health Insurance.
-You may be offered a student insurance plan (or you may be added to your spouse/partner’s plan); however, the cost of the new premium may be more than the one from your previous employer.
+Health insurance.
+You may be offered a student insurance plan (or you may be added to your spouse/partner’s plan); however, the cost of the new premium may be more expensive than what you currently have.
 Be sure to explore all options before deciding on the most suitable insurance coverage.